opscotch/opscotch-community/README.md

 This repository contains the public resources that are useful when working with [opscotch workflows](https://docs.opscotch.co/docs/current/workflow).

+To use opscotch you need a (trial) license.
+[Please request one here](https://www.opscotch.co/license).

 Please see the [opscotch documentation website](https://docs.opscotch.co/docs/current/introduction/audience) for how to use these resources.